memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_NODELABEL_label_with_props DT_N_S_node_with_props
 ```

-> **Note:** In case you want some practice, look at the [devicetree specification](https://www.devicetree.org/specifications/) and try to use references to value labels in your devicetree.
+> **Note:** In case you want some practice, look at the [Devicetree specification](https://www.devicetree.org/specifications/) and try to use references to value labels in your Devicetree.
 I promise it won't work either.

 The following macros are generated to represent a node and its labels: